How Student Loans Work in Australia

 Student loans in Australia are primarily government-funded loans designed to help eligible students pay for higher education without needing to pay the full tuition cost upfront.

-Unlike commercial loans, Australian student loans:
+Unlike many commercial loans, Australian student loans:

-- Are backed by the federal government
+- Are administered by the Australian Government

 - Use income-contingent repayment

-- Don’t charge traditional interest
+- Do not charge commercial interest

 - Are repaid through the tax system